robdodson/robdodson.me/src/posts/your-home-is-a-virtual-power-plant.md

 As a Californian I’ve lived through several wildfire seasons.
 In the past few years, our utility, PG&E, has resorted to rolling blackouts to keep the grid from falling over.
 Blackouts mean people cannot use life saving medical devices or their air conditioners.
 This can potentially lead to deaths.

-The way I see it, giving OhmConnect the ability to ramp-down my power consumption acts as a kind of backpressure model for the grid, so even if I’m not at home, my devices can quickly switch off and hopefully do a bit of good.
+The way I see it, giving OhmConnect the ability to ramp down my power consumption acts as a kind of backpressure model for the grid, so even if I’m not at home, my devices can quickly switch off and hopefully do a bit of good.
 Also, I’ve learned that an unopened refrigerator has enough thermal inertia to safely be off for around four hours 😄

 But honestly, there's no lock-in, I can always opt-out of the OhmHour or just walk over and turn my refrigerator back on (or through my phone if I'm not at home).
 Since you're only rewarded based on your energy savings, if you choose to completely ignore the OhmHour there's no real penalty, you just won't earn any watts.